DistilledODN is a mission critical piece of technology, and the infrastructure has been designed from the ground up with that in mind.

 This DNS based latency detection also provides an additional level of protection should a specific AWS region ever suffer connectivity issues - your traffic will automatically go via one of our other data centres.

-With tens of thousands of requests going via the DistilledODN platform every minute, it is important that deployments do not interrupt service.
+With millions of requests going via the DistilledODN platform every hour, it is important that deployments do not interrupt service.

 We use zero-downtime software deployment strategies to ensure that when we roll our updates your customers don't notice.